anusha0712/airline-disability-complaints/README.md

 ## Goals

-The of this project was to incorporate responsive design into our data stories and familiarize ourselves with ai2html.
+The goal of this project was to incorporate responsive design into our data stories and familiarize ourselves with ai2html.

 I compiled the Department of Transportation's PDF reports from 2019-2023 into CSVs which are available in the repository to help with the data analysis.